Antique Clock Guy - America's Antique Brokerage

 what more could you ask for?"

-Oh yeah, we forgot one other minor thing you have to do: go to the bank and deposit your cashier's check!
+Oh yeah, we forgot one other minor thing you have to do: go to the bank and deposit your check!
 It's a painless, enjoyable, and profitable experience for everyone involved.
 Take a moment to read more about what others say about us.
 Then send us a note or give us a call.

 If a buyer comes to us after some period of time when a clock has not sold and makes us a lower offer and, if the offer is within reason, we will come back to you with a proposed price revision.
 If that is acceptable to you, we'll make the sale, but you are not obligated to accept the revised price offer.
 Our job is to find a buyer and we'll work diligently in your behalf to accomplish that goal.
 Bottom line: we don't work on a commission basis per se.
 You know from day one what we're going to pay you when we sell your clock... no ifs, ands, or buts!
 All we ask is that you are straight with us about the item to begin with, and let us know right away if you sell it yourself so we can remove the listing from our site.

-Click the following for More specific details about preparing your antique for consignment, including very specific photo-taking suggestions. lease complete, to the best of your abilities, our listing form, a Microsoft Word document that you can complete online and attach to an e-mail along with your (large format) photos, but please read this whole page before proceeding with the form.
-If you have large files (over 5mb), you should send them in multiple e-mails so our server doesn't reject them.
-You should first review our Clock Listing Info Sheet to see what we need in the way of photos, etc., like turning off the date-stamp on your camera so it doesn't show up in the photos and having a completely neutral-colored background under and behind/beside the clock.
+Before taking photos, you should first review our Photo Info/Spec Sheet to see what we need in the way of photos, etc., like turning off the date-stamp on your camera so it doesn't show up in the photos and having a completely neutral-colored background under and behind/beside the clock.
 Measurements of the case and dial diameter are always important to a prospective buyer.
 Also, be sure to indicate the time shown on the dial of the clock in your photo(s).
 With so many photos, this helps us keep things straight!

 Then, if we decide together to list the clock for sale on our site, we'll ask you to e-mail the completed form with your photos.
 Contact us via phone or e-mail if you have questions.